 Hoarding Behavior Program

 Our peer-led Hoarding Behavior Program provides more than support—it’s a space for learning, raising awareness, and connecting with others who understand your experiences.
-Through support groups, 1-on-1 counseling, and practical tools, we help you navigate challenges, reduce the risk of eviction, and feel more secure at home.
+Through support groups, 1-on-1 counseling, services for family and friends, trainings and practical tools, we help you navigate challenges, reduce the risk of eviction, and feel more secure at home.
 Together, we foster a compassionate community where individuals can share, grow, and find lasting solutions.

 Our Services